reynaldoriverajr/DSI_Premium_Prep/README.md

     print("bool " + "False") #bool False

+# Concatenation.
-# Concatenation - Is When You Add Two Strings Together.
+   #Is When You Add Two Strings Together.

     EX: